pierwill/ssn2018aarhus/aarhus.rst

 .. note::

-   I’ll motivate my TALK with two images.
-This is the first.

-   It’s from around 1590, included in the theologian Protestant William Perkins’ book *The Golden Chain*.
+   This is from the theologian Protestant William Perkins’ book *The Golden Chain*.
 It’s a visual aid for understanding predestination.

 ----